hsgwa/CARET_doc/docs/design/software_architecture/index.md

 ![architecture](../../imgs/architecture.drawio.png)

-CARET is divided into two phase; recording phase and analyzing phase.
+CARET is divided into three phases; recording phase, configuration phase and analyzing phase.

 ## Recording Phase

-In Recording phase, CARET records system execution data from trace points.
+In the recording phase, CARET records system execution data from tracepoints.

 In addition to the tracepoints built into ROS2, CARET adds tracepoints by several methods; CARET_trace CARET_rclcpp and TILDE.
 For flexibility in adding tracepoints, tracepoints are added by hooks as possible.